- Arts Health ECRN

-As part of our EC3R programme (a partnership of UCL and the University of Toronto), we are delighted to announce that we are collaborating with the Arts Play Health Community to deliver a series of online discussions!
+As part of our EC3R programme (a partnership of UCL and the University of Toronto), we are collaborating with the Arts Play Health Community to deliver a series of online discussions!

 Wednesday 26th April 4-5pm (online).
 Facilitated by Dr Suze Berkhout and Dr Julia Gray (University of Toronto).